scriptpapi/MPGS-Integration-Guides-and-Samples/docs/direct.md

 An HTML will be returned to the user in the parameter `authentication.redirectHtml`.
 That HTML will containt the 3DS interaction page.
 You need to display the contents of that HTML to the user in order for them to complete the authentication.
 This part of the flow is completely between the cardholder and their issuing bank.

-## Fourth Step: Make A Payment Transaction
+## Fifth Step: Make A Payment Transaction
 After the authentication is complete, you can now send the payment request:

 **Request:**